 A Sleep Number bed is a good option for couples who require different levels of firmness and can’t agree on a middle ground.

 A queen-size Sleep Number mattress weighs 32.5 pounds.
 This is relatively light compared to most queen-size mattresses, making it easy to move around whenever you need.

 Generally speaking, heavier mattresses are higher in quality, but that’s not always the case.
-Sleep Number mattresses are, in a way, high-quality inflatable mattresses.
+A Sleep Number mattress is, in a way, a high-quality inflatable mattress.